MykolajKrusser/Production-volumes-app/README.md

 * [Setup](#setup)

 ## General info
 A program demonstrating production volumes graphs which depend on employers quantity, labour time and effectivity, the ability to predict the total output in accordance with the dependencies.

 ## Technologies
 Project is created with:
-* React v16.4.1
+* React
-* React-Redux v5.0.7
+* React-Redux
-* Google Firebase
+* ChartJs

 ## Setup
 To run this project, install it locally using npm: